UW-GDA/Oakland-Gentrification-Ed-Analysis/README.md

 Our research hopes to examine the relationship between three key relationships:
 * 1: How has school enrollment demand changed across our study area over the last five years?
 * 2: What community resources help create communities that are resilient to gentrification?
-* 3: How has the increase in average home prices across our study areas impacted standardized test scores (CAASPP MAth and English) across five years?
+* 3: How has the increase in average home value across our study areas impacted standardized test scores (CAASPP MAth and English) across five years?

 ### OBJECTIVES